 However, an individual who is consuming a minimum of 1,000 – 2,000 mg of CBD oil per day, this would total approximately 3-6mg of THC.
 This is nowhere near enough to produce a high in the user but potentially could result in a positive detection in a urine screen.

-In summary, a typical CBD oil user will not fail a urine drug screening.
+In summary, a typical CBD oil user is unlikely to fail a urine drug screening.
 If you are taking extremely high doses of CBD oil to help with a chronic health problem, however, you may be at risk of a false positive.

-If CBD oil has proven to be an effective treatment for your health condition, it may be helpful to discuss your use with your medical practitioner and employer.
+If this puts your employment at risk, we would strongly recommend that you choose a CBD isolate which contains 0% THC, as this removes the risk.
+It may be helpful to discuss your use with your medical practitioner and employer.
 Your doctor may be willing to write a statement in regard to your use of CBD oil to be given to your employer, and, once educated on CBD oil and the health benefits you derive from it, your employer may also be willing to discount a false positive, should that arise.

 But, if you feel that taking CBD oil puts your employment at risk, it may be best that you consider other healthy support options.
 This is entirely your decision.
 We do not recommend anyone take chances with their employment.